DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-training-interview.md

 navigation_description: Find out how to prepare for a teacher training interview, with tips on what's involved, common questions, and to how to get help.
 ---

-Congratulations on being invited for an interview.
+Congratulations on being invited for an interview!
 This is an important stage in successfully getting a place on a teacher training course.

-These tips can you prepare for a successful interview.
+These tips can help you prepare for a successful interview.
 The exact process will vary depending on the teacher training provider.

 ## Confirm your interview date

 The provider will email you with an interview date.
 If you can't make it then you may be able to ask for an alternative.

-Once the date is agreed you should recieve a confirmation email from the provider.
+Once the date is agreed you should receive a confirmation email from the provider.
 Check this carefully to make sure you know exactly what to expect.
 For example, most providers ask for some type of presentation.
 Others may require maths or English tests to be completed in advance.

 ## Prepare what you need to know